Finding balance with John G. Avildsen’s low-key smash, a movie that punched above its weight and then some

 Okay, so the movie can come across as a little patronising, especially when viewed through today’s sociopolitical lens, but some of those convoluted sequences prove to be the most memorable, and are in fact key to the film’s power.
 Scenes in which Miyagi puts surrogate son Daniel through his paces by working him to the bone are particularly effective, and it is credit to Avildsen and the actors involved that they were able to use those contrivances in the most positive sense, Miyagi’s ‘wax on, wax off’ philosophies quickly becoming a part of the fabric of cinematic culture.
 Crucially, the screenplay is aware of its cod-mysticisms, regularly diffusing Miyagi’s philosophies with beautifully delivered puns.
 “Where did you get these old cars from?”
 Daniel asks while enraptured by Miyagi’s traditional Japanese garden.
 “Detroit,” his master bluntly proclaims.
 How many other movies have successfully used such blatant stereotyping to forge such rounded and memorable characters, to create relationships that we can identify with and relate to?
 The moment when a pettish and ill-tempered Daniel almost turns his back on his master’s teachings, mistaking his chores for exploitative slave labour, only to realise he has been learning without learning with an incredible display of muscle memory enlightenment, is such an inspired sleight of hand.
 Even as a grown man it never fails to choke me up.
 It’s pure magic.

 Bill Conti’s boundlessly emotional score certainly helps in forging that magic, a swooping orchestra of strings and pan flutes that serenades the California coastline like a flock of seagulls soaring towards the sun-kissed skies of some long-imagined promised land.
-The master composer famously turned down Rocky IV to once again work with Avildsen on The Karate Kid Part II, and theirs is a heavenly matrimony, one of those timeless collaborations that touches that special thematic sweet spot.
+The master composer was famously snubbed by Rocky IV director Stallone after scoring the first three movies, which allowed him to once again work with Avildsen on The Karate Kid Part II, and theirs is a heavenly matrimony, one of those timeless collaborations that touches a special thematic sweet spot.
 Like Rocky before it, you can’t imagine The Karate Kid without Conti’s musical contributions.
 They recall everything that is special about the movie in a few instantly recognisable phrases.
 Dollars to doughnuts you’re whistling along to it in your head as you read.